fukatani/Pyverilog_toolbox/Readme.md

 Introduction
 ==============================
-Pyverilog_toolbox is Pyverilog-based verification/design tool.
+Pyverilog_toolbox is Pyverilog-based verification/design tool including code clone finder, metrics calculator and so on.

-Accerating your digital circuit design verification.
+Pyverilog_toolbox accerating your digital circuit design verification.
 Thanks to Pyverilog developer shtaxxx.